Locked-chess-official/Locked-chess-official.io/README.md

 	1 .
 Should contain 'operation_number' , 'operation_oppsite' , 'operation_last_direction' , 'choose_chess_locate' .
 	2 .
 Should contain 'all_locate' or 'game' , but shouldn't contain all of them .
 	3 . 'all_locate' should be a string directly converted from a list which contains 12 lists which contain 12 numbers -1 , 0 or 1 .
 	4 .
 The other should be a string directly converted from the variables above .
+Check that they are confirm the rule .

 以下是json字符串规范：
 	1 必须包含键“operation_number”，“operation_oppsite”，“operation_last_direction”，“choose_chess_locate”。